wso2/docs-is/en/docs/apis/overview.md

 1. Open the **deployment.toml** file found in the **IS_HOME/repository/conf** directory.

-2. Under `[resource.access_control]` section, specify the resource you want to secure along with the following parameters.
+2. In the`[resource.access_control]` section, specify the resource you want to secure along with the following parameters.

     | Parameter            | Description | Sample Value |
     |----------------------|-------------|--------------|